ryaka/rheakara/content/blog/h1b.md

 exported are highly skilled and that it is to meet a shortage in skills in the United States.

-Given that the issue is a hot political topic with contradicting assertions on both sides, I wanted to take a look at the available data and try to make some conclusions for myself.
+Given that the issue has become a political topic with contradicting assertions on both sides, I wanted to take a look at the available data and try to make some conclusions for myself.